If you've read my page 'What Are Bees?' you'll know that bees are insects, arthropods and invertebrates.

 Note the word 'invertebrate' within the definition of 'fish'.

-The judges stated that although the term 'fish' is in general, considered to refer to aquatic species, nevertheless, the term 'fish' can have a particular meaning within a legal context (in legal jargon 'a term of art' - a word having a particular meaning in a field).
+The judges stated that although the term 'fish' is in general, considered to refer to aquatic species, nevertheless, the term 'fish' can have a particular meaning within a legal context (in legal jargon 'a term of art' - which is a word having a particular meaning within a field).

-This enabled the judges to interpret the term 'fish' more broadly than restrict the term to mean only 'aquatic species'.
+This enabled the judges to interpret the term 'fish' broadly, rather than restrict the term 'fish' to mean 'only aquatic species'.

 2. A precedent had already been set

-Supporting the above assertion that the term 'fish' is a 'term of art' that within a legal context, encompassed more than aquatic species, was the fact that other land-dwelling invertebrates had already gained protection under CESA's 'fish' category, including for example:
+Supporting the above assertion that the term 'fish' is a 'term of art' within a legal context, and includes more than just aquatic species, was the fact that other land-dwelling invertebrates had already gained protection under CESA's 'fish' category, including for example:

 3. Liberal definition of law